Laravel-Lang/lang/docs/statuses/nn.md

 </td>
 </tr>
 <tr><td align="left" >
 Please copy your new API token.
-For your security
+For your security, it won't be shown again.
 </td>
 </tr>
 <tr><td align="left" >